nedbat/coveragepy/doc/contributing.rst

 Getting the code
 ----------------

+..
+PYVERSIONS (mention of lowest version in the "create virtualenv" step).

 The coverage.py code is hosted on a GitHub repository at https://github.com/nedbat/coveragepy.
 To get a working environment, follow these steps: